 I’ve learned to talk to myself rather than listen to myself.
 When I listen to myself, all I hear is fear, doubt, lies, and failure.
 But when I talk to myself, I can tell myself anything I want to.
 I can feed myself good thoughts of hope, confidence, truth, and victory.
 I can tell myself I can do it.
 When I learned to talk to myself rather than listen to myself, I realized that there was nothing I couldn’t do.

 Quieting your inner pessimist and filling your mind with positive self-talk takes practice.
-A good first step is adopting mantras that you can turn to whenever fear, doubt and other negative thoughts pop up.
-Here are a few mantras to get you started but, in time, you’ll likely find others that are particularly effective for you.
+A good first step is adopting running mantras that you can turn to whenever fear, doubt and other negative thoughts pop up.
+Here are a few running mantras to get you started but, in time, you’ll likely find others that are particularly effective for you.

 Run with Purpose